What is collagenous colitis?

 Your healthcare provider may prescribe medicines and suggest diet changes to treat your CC.

 Your healthcare provider may give you antidiarrheal medicines.
-You may also need mesalamine or cholestyramine, if you still have symptoms.
+You may be prescribed a medicine called budesonide.
+If you still have symptoms, you may also need:

 Most people only need to take medicines for a short time.
 The majority of people respond well to medicines.
 If your symptoms come back, you might need to start taking these medicines again for a short time.